Actionable guide to SEO in 2017

 - Your page's content can be read on a mobile device without zooming.

 - You've got easy-to-tap navigation and links on your website.

 - You are using non-mobile-friendly technologies like Flash on your webpages.

 Search engines favor websites with a strong social presence.
-Your Google+ posts can make it to your Google connections' organic search results, which is a great opportunity to drive extra traffic.
+Your Google+ posts or Tweets can make it to Google organic search results, which is a great opportunity to drive extra traffic.
 Although the likely effect of Twitter or Facebook links on SEO hasn't been confirmed, Google said it treats social posts (that are open for indexing) just like any other webpages, so the hint here is clear.

 - You attract social links and shares with viral content.

 - You make it easy to share your content: make sure your pages have social buttons, check which image/message is automatically assigned to the post people share.